ablakely/FStreamServer/README.md

 mod_perl | v2.0.11 | | :heavy_check_mark:
 perl | v5.22.0 | :heavy_check_mark: |

+Once this has finished run:
+`perl install.pl apacheconfig`
+This will automatically mod the apache config to make FStreamServer the root

 ## Compatibility
 Tested hardware config: iMac G4 (700Mhz, 512MB ram) with 10.4.11 and apache2 with mod_perl.